 Figure 6.
-Snapshot of indicators relevant to the impact of COVID-19 on education expenditure on education as a percentage of total government expenditure (2017)
+Snapshot of indicators relevant to the impact of COVID-19 on education

 Note: Only countries and economies with available data are shown.
 The years shown in parentheses is the most common year of reference for OECD and partner countries.
 Refer to the source table for more details.